Skip to cookie consent Skip to main content

 Researchers often collaborate with other researchers who may be at another Mass General Brigham institution, another research institution in Massachusetts, another state or country or a for-profit company.
 Researchers outside of Mass General Brigham institutions will not be able to see your identifiable information.
 Researchers outside Mass General Brigham who are collaborating with Mass General Brigham researchers can only get deidentified samples.

 For any research, not just the Mass General Brigham Biobank research project, there are situations in which we must provide identifiable information to others for research oversight, quality control and public health and safety.
-Groups or individuals who may see your information for these purposes include the Mass General Brigham Ethics Committee, organizations that provide independent accreditation and oversight of hospitals and research, federal and state agencies (such as the Food and Drug Administration), quality control groups, and people or organizations that we hire to do work for us, such as data storage companies, insurers, and lawyers.
+Groups or individuals who may see your information for these purposes include the Mass General Brigham IRB, organizations that provide independent accreditation and oversight of hospitals and research, federal and state agencies (such as the Food and Drug Administration), quality control groups, and people or organizations that we hire to do work for us, such as data storage companies, insurers, and lawyers.

 We share your identifiable health information with these oversight groups only when we must, and we expect anyone who receives it to protect your privacy.
 However, once your information is shared outside of Mass General Brigham, we cannot promise that it will remain private.

-After you have read the Informed Consent Form, if you have any additional questions, you can view answers to frequently asked questions in the Frequently Asked Questions of this web site or feel free to contact our staff at the Mass General Brigham Biobank.
+We hope that this information helps you to understand the important information provided in the Informed Consent Form.
+After you have read the Informed Consent Form, if you have any additional questions, you can view answers to frequently asked questions in the FAQ section of this web site or feel free to contact our staff at the Mass General Brigham Biobank.